recoyang/practiceGit/README.md

 # practiceGit

-hello,this is the first thing I wrote about git
+hello,this is the first thing I wrote about gi

+this is added by feature brancht